 A Certificate issued after 31 January 2017 to a Subordinate CA that is not an Affiliate of the Issuing CA:

-1. MUST include the policy identifier specified in Section 9.3.1 that indicates the Subordinate CA’s adherence to and compliance with these Requirements (i.e. either the CA/Browser Forum reserved identifiers or identifiers defined by the CA in its Certificate Policy and/or Certification Practice Statement), and
+1. MUST include the policy identifier that indicates the Subordinate CA’s adherence to and compliance with these Requirements (i.e. either the CA/Browser Forum reserved identifiers as specified in Section 9.3.1 or identifiers defined by the CA in its Certificate Policy and/or Certification Practice Statement), and

 2. MUST NOT contain the “anyPolicy” identifier (2.5.29.32.0).

-A Certificate issued after 31 January 2017 to a Subordinate CA that is an affiliate of the Issuing CA:
+A Certificate issued after 31 January 2017 to a Subordinate CA that issues Code Signing Certificates and is an Affiliate of the Issuing CA:

 1. MUST include the CA/Browser Forum reserved identifier specified in Section 9.3.1 to indicate the Subordinate CA’s compliance with these Requirements, and